DigitalLeaves/Responsive-iOS-Design/README.md

 # Responsive iOS Design

-Responsive iOS Design is a set of classes to show how to develop and implement a responsive iOS Design.
+Responsive iOS Design is a set of classes to show how to develop and implement what I call a Responsive iOS Design.
 It serves as code source and examples for the article [Towards Responsive iOS Design](http://digitalleaves.com/blog/towards-responsive-ios-design-beyond-size-classes-and-auto-layout-i/).
 The article deals with adaptive interfaces that respond not only in its basic layout and visual element, but in a fully responsive way to reach a full adaptation to every device screen, orientation, size and concrete constraints.

 ![](http://digitalleaves.com/blog/wp-content/uploads/2014/09/ResponsiveTableviewsCorrect.jpg)